 9. Warm blanket:

 You never know when you may need to car camp unexpectedly.
 Keeping toasty with a warm blanket will make a night in the car that much better.

 For cold weather road-tripping there are a few more items to keep handy in your car safety kit:

 - A windshield ice scraper to combat frost and snow

 - Cat litter which works like gravel to help you get out of a slippery icy road situation

 We want to hear from you!
 Have you ever been in a car emergency?
-What were the items that you are thankful that you had and/or what do you wish you did have that you didn’t?
+What were the items that you are thankful that you had in your car safety kit and/or what do you wish you did have that you didn’t?